a2z-ice/async-index-calculator-docker-log-rotate/README.md

 You are ready to go.

-Please make sure that the timestamp you put in the post request must me less then 60 second of you current system.
+Please make sure that the timestamp you put in the post request must me less then 60 second of you system's current time.

 If I had more time I can handle exception from single place for all APIs